brannn/duckdb-nats-jetstream/docs/GUIDE.md

 ### Payload Column Behavior

-When using protobuf extraction, the `payload` column contains the raw binary protobuf data as a BLOB type (instead of VARCHAR for JSON messages).
-This prevents encoding errors when displaying binary data:
+The `payload` column type depends on the extraction parameters used:
+- **BLOB** (default): When no extraction parameters are specified, or when using `proto_extract`
+- **VARCHAR**: When using `json_extract` for JSON messages

+This prevents UTF-8 validation errors on binary data while keeping JSON messages readable:

 ```sql
 SELECT seq, typeof(payload) as payload_type, octet_length(payload) as payload_size